|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 The Case of the Missing Island I: Wainwright's Island

-But there's this big honking island called Washington's Landing or Herr's Island in the Allegheny River.
+But there's also this big honking island in the Allegheny River called Washington's Landing or Herr's Island.
 It's popularly thought to be the place where George Washington spent a freezing December night in 1753 after he and frontier guide Christopher Gist got dunked when rafting across the Allegheny.
 Thus the official name of the bridge crossing the island reflects this inauspicious event, and a marker on its southwest side solidly claims the connection:

 A messenger from the Governor of Virginia